fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.12.7 =
+* [Fixed] Fixes a bug introduced in 14.12.6 that broke this plugin's Block Editor sidebar.

 = 14.12.6 =
 * [Added] Adds an ID parameter to the [invp_photo_slider] shortcode so it can be used on any page.
 * [Fixed] Fixes a bug that caused an intermittent error in the Block editor "Updating failed.
 The response is not a valid JSON response."